Activation-Deactivation: A General Framework for Robust Post-hoc Explainable AI: Introduction

+We evaluate \convad on three CNN models of different sizes, and provide experimental results on three different standard datasets.
+We also compare with LayerMask and three state-of-the-art \xai tools, both black- and white-box.
+The quality of explanations is evaluated on a number of parameters, including redundancy, transferability, robustness and size. \convad is consistently the best, outperforming other methods by $\mathbf{30}$-$\mathbf{40\%}$ on average robustness and up to $\mathbf{22\%}$ better transferability across all thresholds, while in line with the best methods in terms of redundancy.
+Moreover, the proposed framework does not require any knowledge of masking values and is consistent between the different inputs and different datasets.

+The rest of the paper is organized as follows.
+The most important background material is presented in~\cref{sec:Background}.
+We describe our theoretical activation-deactivation framework in~\cref{sec:ad_framework} and its implementation, the \convad algorithm, in~\cref{sec:convad}.
+The evaluation results and their analysis are in~\cref{sec:exp_results}, and related work is overviewed in~\cref{sec:related}.
+We conclude with a brief summary and future work in~\cref{sec:conclusions}.

-Due to the lack of space, all proofs, some background, and detailed experimental results are relegated to the appendix.
-The full set of results, the code, and the datasets are submitted as a part of the supplementary material.
+Due to the lack of space, all proofs, background on actual causality, and detailed experimental results are placed in the appendix.
+The full set of results, code, and datasets are submitted as a part of the supplementary material.